Suffix array: Applications

-Enhanced Suffix Arrays
+Enhanced suffix arrays

 Suffix trees are powerful data structures that have wide application in areas of pattern and string matching, indexing and textual statistics.
 However, it occupies a significant amount of space and thus has a drawback in many real-time applications that require processing a considerably large amount of data like genome analysis.
 To overcome this drawback, Enhanced Suffix Arrays were developed that are data structures consisting of suffix arrays and an additional table called the child table that contains the information about the parent-child relationship between the nodes in the suffix tree.
 The node branching data structure for this tree is a linked list.
 Enhanced suffix arrays are superior in terms of both space efficiency and time complexity and are easy to implement.
 Moreover, they can be applied to any algorithm that uses a suffix tree by using an abstract concept lcp-interval trees.
 The time complexity for searching a pattern in an enhanced suffix array is O(m|Σ|).

 The suffix array of the string is an array of n integers in the range of 0 to n that represents the n+1 suffixes of the string including the special character #.

 The suffix array is composed of two arrays: